 Why we love it: Just like we crave our morning coffee to wake us up, this serum contains a high concentration of caffeine to reduce under-eye puffiness and dark circles.
+You can read our review on Caffeine Solution.
 We recommend keeping this solution in the fridge, for an even more refreshing application to combat puffiness.
 You can learn more about this in our best eye cream guide.

 How to use it: Massage a small amount onto your eye contour in the morning and evening.

 WANT TO KNOW MORE?
 How caffeine benefits your skin